-This November, three faculty will present work at the Annual Meeting of the Society for Music Theory in San Antonio, TX:
+In November 2018, three faculty presented work at the Annual Meeting of the Society for Music Theory in San Antonio, TX:

 - Owen Belcher, “The Riemannian Klangnetz, the Doppelklang, and Their Applications” with co-author Alan Reese (Cleveland Institute of Music), part of a session dedicated to neo-Riemannian theory;

 - Jason Hooper, “Private Correspondence, Public Influence: Heinrich Schenker in Dialogue with August Halm,” part of a special session titled "Schenker’s Traces and the History of Music Theory;"